U.S. History Lesson Plans and Resources

 From the Great War to the Great Depression

-The Roaring 20s (A WebQuest)
+The Roaring 20s WebQuest

 The Volstead Act and Related Prohibition Documents

 A lesson plan on prohibition using primary sources available via the Internet.
 Though no suggested grade level is provided, the lesson and supporting documents would appear to be most appropriate for secondary students.
-See also Prohibition in the USA for another lesson plan.

-Scopes Trial Activity
+Scopes Trial Lesson PLan

 1920s Consumer Culture